alireza-shirzad/Cordic_tanh/README.md

 # Cordic hyperbolic tangent
-This is an implementation and simulation of hyperbolic tangent function using Cordic algorithm.
+his is an implementation and simulation of hyperbolic tangent function using Cordic algorithm.
 The .m files are merely for simulation, verification and test generation but the verilog scripts can be used directly as modules in a project.